 Claims not reported within 30 days may be denied.
 When you rent vehicles on University business you do not need to buy insurance from the rental Company.
 University provides this coverage under its auto insurance policy.

-However, before you rent a truck you need to call Risk Management to discuss Insurance coverage.
+However, before you rent a truck you need to call Risk Management and Treasury Department to discuss Insurance coverage.

 Use of Personal Vehicles for Travel between Campuses